Education

 Credits 3

 This course provides full-time teaching experience in a Tennessee public or state-approved classroom setting under the direction of the building level administrator and a university supervisor.
 Placement is completed by a partner school district’s human resources department with the input of the Lincoln Memorial University Program Director in consultation with faculty.
 Candidates completing the Job Embedded clinical practice shall spend the school year in direct teaching activities.
 The Job Embedded clinical practice will include classroom teaching, observation, coursework, and seminars, the Job Embedded clinical practice will occur in a state approved school.
-During the field experiences the candidate will have direct teaching experiences with students with diverse learning needs and varied backgrounds.
+During the field experiences the candidate will have direct teaching experiences with students with a variety of learning needs and varied backgrounds.
+This course is taken two semesters for a total of 6 credit hours.

 This course will address a topic of interest enriching the existing course offerings and expanding candidate learning and experiences.
 Topics will be developed by an assigned faculty member as approved by the Dean of the School of Education.
 The course will be offered as required.